fehler/scratch/building-a-business/01-building-a-business.md

 One powerful content marketing approach is the creation of ‘lead magnets’, incentives designed to build audiences.
 A lead magnet is a term for a piece of content that attracts leads (hence the magnetic metaphor) and they’re usually digitally downloadable content: ebooks, checklists and other information-focused resources.

-Googling ‘lead magnet’ returns 53,800,000 results so there’s a great deal of noise you’ll have to cut through, but take a strategic approach and you can stand out from the crowd.
+Googling ‘lead magnet’ returns 53,800,000 results so there’s a great deal of noise you’ll have to cut through, but take a strategic approach and you can still stand out from the crowd.

-Focus on a specific niche – an area you can shine in – and build your content around that.
+Focus on a specific niche – an area your studio focuses on – and build your content around that.
 In time, you’ll be rewarded with an audience that not only grows, but that values you and your studio’s perspective.

 Lead magnets don’t have to be time-consuming to build.
 Beacon (https://beacon.by), a startup based in Belfast, offers a web-based tool that enables you to create professional looking magnets in minutes.